Bill Engvall: Comedic style

 Engvall's most well-known routine is "here's your sign".
 In this routine, he offers "signs" to people whom he considers lacking in intellect.
 These jokes typically take the form of another person asking Engvall a "stupid question", to which Engvall typically responds with a sarcastic response before telling the person "here's your sign".
 Other jokes in Engvall's routine include anecdotes about his life as a father and husband, typically in the form of self-deprecation.

 Personal life

 Bill and Gail Engvall (born August 5, 1960) have been married since December 18, 1982.
-They have a daughter named Emily (born June 9, 1986), a 2008 graduate from the University of Puget Sound, as well as a son, Travis (born June 25, 1991), a 2015 graduate from Northern Arizona University; both of whom are often mentioned during his routines.
-Engvall resides in Utah when not on tour and maintains a blog for the Los Angeles Angels on the website of Fox Sports West.Main page of Bill Engvall's LAA Blog FoxSportsWest.com.
-Retrieved September 30, 2013 Engvall is an ordained minister.
+They have a daughter named Emily (born June 9, 1986), a 2008 graduate from the University of Puget Sound who is married to Will Holden, as well as a son, Travis (born June 25, 1991), a 2015 graduate from Northern Arizona University; both of whom are often mentioned during his routines.
+Engvall resides in Utah when not on tour and maintains a blog for the Los Angeles Angels on the website of Fox Sports West.
+Engvall is an ordained minister.
 He graduated with a degree in Christian Studies from Grand Canyon University in 2021.